geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 and that's causing a few with how we used to use models.
 I can give you an example later.

 ##### **Geohot** [[00:32:54](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1974)]
-Jack says these things called pie trees.
+JAX says these things called pytrees.
 Yes.
 And yeah, I mean, it's pretty good.
 I don't know.
 Like if you pass the whole model into the JIT, I think it should just capture all those things.

 ##### **Geohot** [[00:33:08](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1988)]
 I don't know.
 Because it also has a lot of parameters.
 It also looks into like as dict, underscore dict, some weird stuff.
 Yeah.